Skip to main content

 Standing poses

 Standing poses are far more dynamic, volatile area than sitting poses.
-Most subjects, once they are relaxed, fall naturally into these poses, after all, these are poses we strike every day without even thinking about it.
-And thats the problem – in a studio we do think about it.
+Most subjects, once they are relaxed, fall naturally into these poses.
+After all, these are poses we strike every day without even thinking about it.
+And that’s the problem – in a studio, we do think about it.

-A top tip is simply to remember that it all begins with the feet.
+A top tip is to remember that it all begins with the feet.
 Get the feet sorted out, meaning, in most cases, the weight on one of them, and the rest of the body generally falls into more natural poses.
-Then turn your attention to the shoulders and head, similar to the head shots and you’ll find that the hands naturally find their own place.
+Then turn your attention to the shoulders and head, similar to the headshots, and you’ll find that the hands naturally find their own place.
 Remember how we went about it on the course.

 portrait photography poses on pinterest